-The grains are sorted, fanned then ground to obtain the grain flour (malted barley, rye or wheat for genever; exclusively malted barley for whisky).
+The grains are sorted, ventilated and then grinded to obtain a grain flour (malted barley, rye or wheat for genever)

-In the roasting room, the flour is roasted with water in two copper cookers.
-At the end of the roasting, the blend is called wort.
-After one and a half hour of rest, the starches are turned into sugar to obtain a sugary wort.
+In the roasting room, the flour is cooked with water in two copper roasters.
+The mixture is called “must” when it is cooked.
+After an hour and a half of rest, the starches are converted into sugar, resulting in a sweet wort.

-During fermentation, the yeasts turn the sugar into alcohol.
-This natural process is carried out during 48 hours.
-After fermentation, the fermented malt scales at 5% alcohol.
+During fermentation, the yeast transforms the sugar into alcohol.
+This natural process takes place during 48 hours.
+After fermentation, the must has an alcohol content of 5% volume.

 In the “palace” room, the « small beer » obtained after the fermentation stage is distilled in one of the three columns.
 Distillation consists of heating the small beer to a temperature at which the alcohol evaporates.